shiawase0403/inspection/README.md

 latest release: Aug17, 2024

-if there's any problems, send email to 2686674485@qq.com.
+if there're any problems, send email to 2686674485@qq.com.